gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 }
 ```

+//TODO: update note about security headers maybe
 **Note**: If your config varies from what it shown above, for instance, if you are hosting your WordPress instance on WordPress.com, please refer to the [plugin docs](/packages/gatsby-source-wordpress/?=wordpre#how-to-use) for more information on how to setup other options required for your use case.

 ## Using WordPress data

 Once your source plugin is pulling data, you can construct your site pages by implementing the `createPages` API in `gatsby-node.js`.
 When this is called, your data has already been fetched and is available to query with GraphQL.
-Gatsby uses [GraphQL at build time](/docs/graphql-concepts/#how-do-graphql-and-gatsby-work-together); Your source plugin (in this case, `gatsby-source-wordpress`) fetches your data, and Gatsby uses that data to "[automatically _infer_ a GraphQL schema](/docs/graphql-concepts/#how-does-graphql-and-gatsby-work-together)" that you can query against.
+Gatsby uses [GraphQL at build time](/docs/graphql-concepts/#how-do-graphql-and-gatsby-work-together); Your source plugin (in this case, `gatsby-source-wordpress-experimental`) fetches your data, and Gatsby uses that data to "[automatically _infer_ a GraphQL schema](/docs/graphql-concepts/#how-does-graphql-and-gatsby-work-together)" that you can query against.

 The `createPages` API exposes the `graphql` function:

 > The GraphQL function allows us to run arbitrary queries against the local WordPress GraphQL schema... like the site has a built-in database constructed from the fetched data that you can run queries against. ([Source](https://github.com/gatsbyjs/gatsby/blob/master/examples/using-wordpress/gatsby-node.js#L15))

-You can use the [`gatsby-node.js`](https://github.com/gatsbyjs/gatsby/blob/master/examples/using-wordpress/gatsby-node.js) from the plugin demo to get started.
+You can use the //TODO: Update link to new starter [`gatsby-node.js`](https://github.com/gatsbyjs/gatsby/blob/master/examples/using-wordpress/gatsby-node.js) from the plugin demo to get started.
 For the purpose of this guide, the code to construct posts works out of the box.
 It queries your local WordPress GraphQL schema for all Posts, [iterates through each Post node](/docs/programmatically-create-pages-from-data/) and constructs a static page for each, [based on the defined template](/docs/layout-components/).

 For example, find an excerpt of the demo `gatsby-node.js` below.

+//TODO: update from new starter

 ```javascript:title=gatsby-node.js
 const path = require(`path`)